Agile-TNG/Agile-TNG.github.io/source/_posts/2014-04-02-agile-council.markdown

 recently re-affirmed were silver.
-Under conditions of disruptive market change, technological innovation and internal refactoring, it is a given that enterprises should revisit their internal assumptions and agreements in a similar way, and this is the intent of the Agile Parliament pattern.
+Under conditions of disruptive market change, technological innovation and internal refactoring, it is a given that enterprises should revisit their internal assumptions and agreements in a similar way, and this is the intent of the Iroquois Council pattern.

 The chain began with a single family.
 Faced with an unforgiving environment, Iroquois families could not be maintained in the isolated, nuclear form with